Constituency boundaries and the number of MPs

 The previous Government gave effect to its pledge to create "fewer and more equal sized constituencies" by changing the Rules for Redistribution through the Parliamentary Voting System and Constituencies Act 2011.

 The Rules now require that there should be a prescribed number of 600 seats for the whole of the UK following the next general review of Parliamentary constituencies.
+The legislation resulted in other changes to the Rules, which broadly reduced the discretion available to the Commissions in drawing up constituency boundaries.

 Chart 1: Number of MPs and population per MP

-A reduction in the number of MPs to 600 would leave the House of Commons smaller than at any time since 1800, and the population per MP higher than ever: Number of MPs (lighter shade, left-hand axis) and population per MP
+A reduction in the number of MPs to 600 would leave the House of Commons smaller than at any time since 1800, and the population per MP higher than ever: Number of MPs (lighter shade, left-hand axis) and population per MP.

 What happened to the Sixth Review?